laurabrenskelle/mbon-docs/_docs/index.md

 This document describes the recommendations for formatting data and metadata for the MBON community.
 This includes:

-* formatting and documentation of data; and
+* formatting and documentation of data
-* submitting new data to portal.

-For help with navigating the MBON Data Portal, please see the [MBON portal help documentation](https://mbon.ioos.us/help/).
+For help with the MBON Data Portal, please see the [MBON portal help documentation](https://mbon.ioos.us/help/).

+## Categories of MBON observations
+- Taxonomic data
+- Organisms abundance
+- Genetic make-up (‘omics, including informatics requirements)
+- Acoustics (active and passive)
+- Imaging
+- Optics
+- Animal tracking
+- Voucher specimens

+## MBON Data Flow
+_include the data flow diagram for tabular data here_

 ## Data and File Formatting